jekymin8232/mcorpai-com/README.md

 # Creating Offline AI That Saves Lives
-### Offline AI Research Paper: https://mcorpai.org/VitalGuard_Offline_AI.pdf
+### 🛡️Offline AI Research Paper: https://mcorpai.org/VitalGuard_Offline_AI.pdf
 **Detailed Overview of the Offline AI Architecture: https://mcorpai.org/diplomacy(1).html**

 **OTF Security Lab Security & Integrity Review (Coming Soon)** https://

-### Offline AI is highly transparent, fully open source, and freely available to everyone.
+### 🛡️Offline AI is highly transparent, fully open source, and freely available to everyone.
 **When everything else fails, even aging smartphones can become life-saving tools.
 This offline-first AI architecture operates without data centers, cloud services, or continuous connectivity, bringing resilient intelligence to virtually any device.
 By extending the lifespan of existing hardware, reducing digital inequality, and providing critical support in disaster, humanitarian, and infrastructure-failure scenarios, it delivers meaningful environmental and social value.**
 ### Even when all other systems stop working, offline AI can save lives.
 **Offline AI can be applied in any shutdown environment.
 Its potential use cases extend beyond communication infrastructure failures to include natural-disaster scenarios, remote and disconnected regions, and even AI-assisted solutions for challenges such as desert greening and environmental restoration.
 This architecture was also subject to an initial review process involving the Government of Luxembourg in November 2025.**

-### Collaboration on Offline AI Technologies
+### 🛡️Collaboration on Offline AI Technologies
 **Email Address: contact@mcorpai.org**

 **I am a developer based in the Republic of Korea, focused on building privacy-preserving and offline-first technologies.
 All work is conducted remotely.
 Communication and collaboration can be carried out via email and Microsoft Teams, and no in-person meetings or site visits are required.
 For additional information about my projects and research, please visit the official website: [mcorpai.org.](https://mcorpai.org/)**